-Corporate Pulse: Excitement Builds for Union Budget 2025
+Corporate Pulse: Excitement builds for Union Budget 2025

 All stakeholders are eagerly awaiting Union Budget 2025-26, not just for its economic measures but also for the promised overhaul of the six-decade-old Income Tax Act of 1961.
 The industry is keen to see whether the government will implement these changes comprehensively or in a piecemeal fashion, making this a true 'Bull in the Run' moment for India’s income tax history.

-The author is a Partner, Deloitte Touche Tohmatsu India LLP.
-Jash Davda and Harshita Jain have contributed to the column.
-The views expressed are the personal views of the author.
+The author is Partner, Deloitte Touche Tohmatsu India LLP.
+Jash Davda and Harshita Jain have added inputs

 Copyright©2025 Living Media India Limited.
 For reprint rights: Syndications Today